danielmoniz/tower-defense/README.md

 This will also run the server in debug mode.
 Should not be used in production.

 Then visit `localhost:3000/game` to play the game!

+If your server (run with `npm run start-watch`) will not exit, run:

+    lsof -n | grep LISTEN

+And use the `kill` command to kill any node processes.
+Eg.

+    kill 82335